airbytehq/airbyte/docs/integrations/sources/surveycto.md

 - Your SurveyCTO `Password`
 - Form ID `Unique Identifier for one of your forms`
 - Start Date `Start Date default`
+- ### Optional Fields
+  - Dataset Id - Dataset ids for survey cto.
+It is required when getting data from dataset instead of a form
+  - Key - SurveyCTo enryption key.
+This is required if you're pulling data from an encrypted form/dataset
+  - Media Files - This is where the urls for the form mediafiles are stored.
+It can be stored in S3 or locally.
+If stored in S3, the `bucket`, `access_key_id`, `secret_access_key`, `region_name`, `file_key` and `url_column` are required.
+If stored locally, the `path`, `file_name` and `url_column` are required.

 ## How to setup a SurveyCTO Account